FlyMandi/FlyMandi/Learning OpenGL/Basics.md

 glfwTerminate();
 return 0;
 ```
-Some of this should come very intuitive here. ```window = glfwCreateWindow(640, 480, "Hello Window!", NULL, NULL);```, for instance.
+Some of this should be very intuitive to understand here. ```window = glfwCreateWindow(640, 480, "Hello Window!", NULL, NULL);```, for instance.
 Create a 640x480p window, name it "Hello Window" and the last 2 parameters are monitor selection and context sharing.
 Andrew glanced over those for now, so I'm going to, too.
 They'll not be needed for something so rudimentary as opening a window.
 ```glfwMakeContextCurrent(window);``` is needed, because we created a window, but that's just a variable called window, so we need to tell OpenGL that that's actually the window we want to draw to the screen.
 These small if blocks of
 ```